Improving Robust Decisions with Data: Revision Rules that Accommodate the Truth

-As established in the previous section, the key to objectively improve robust decisions with data is making sure the data-revised sets accommodate the true DGP (refining the initial set only guarantees the improvement to be strict somewhere and can be easily satisfied).
-In this paper, I define a \emph{revision rule} as the mapping from an initial set $\mathcal{P}$ and sample data $\omega^{N}$ to a data-revised set $\mathcal{P}(\omega^{N})$.
-When sample size is unbounded, the following definition formalizes a notion of accommodating the truth in the asymptotic sense.
+As established in the previous section, for improving robust decisions, it is necessary and sometimes sufficient to accommodate the true DGP in revising the initial set (the refinement part only guarantees it to be sometimes strict).
+Define a \emph{revision rule} as the mapping from an initial set $\mathcal{P}$ and sample data $\omega^{N}$ to a data-revised set $\mathcal{P}(\omega^{N})$.
+When the sample size is unbounded, the following definition formalizes a notion of accommodating the truth in the asymptotic sense.